joelouthan/theologic.us/content/posts/prayers/2020-09-01-am_prayers.md

 - Melody’s parents: deliver them from snares of Satan and keep their hearts turned towards you

 **Andrew & Andie**
+- Dad: new job!
+Praise God!
 - Faith: pain; but success on surgery.
 Take away her pain.
 Heal her sweet head.
 - Blessing on their marriage and communication and conflict resolution
 - Andie: anxiety
 - Covid risks vs. Protection from God
+- Political season

+Daniel 2:19-23 (CSB) The mystery was then revealed to Daniel in a vision at night, and Daniel praised the God of the heavens and declared:

+      May the name of God
+      be praised forever and ever,
+      for wisdom and power belong to him.
+      He changes the times and seasons;
+      he removes kings and establishes kings.
+      He gives wisdom to the wise
+      and knowledge to those
+      who have understanding.
+      He reveals the deep and hidden things;
+      he knows what is in the darkness, and light dwells with him.
+      I offer thanks and praise to you,
+      God of my ancestors,
+      because you have given me
+      wisdom and power.
+      And now you have let me know
+      what we asked of you,
+      for you have let us know
+      the king’s mystery.

 **Riley & Emily**
 - Due date: Sept 26!
 - Praying for a fat baby
+- More sleep!
+- Logan
-- Logan - struggles with depression; self-love & love for God; loves what we do but not what we say
+   - struggles with depression; self-love & love for God; loves what we do but not what we say
+   - praise God for hard talks with parents
+   - parents chat with Logan
 - gospel of Christ to the parents and brother and in the relationship

 ## Family